jsdelivrbot/milwaukee-brews/README.md

 ## Disclaimer

 I built this app as part of the [Udacity Front-End Web Developer Nanodegree](https://www.udacity.com/course/front-end-web-developer-nanodegree--nd001) program.
+You may notice an unused file `index.html` in this app.
+This file is just there to make Udacity's review team happy.
+It doesn't do anything, as Node loads the index file that's in `views/index.ejs`.

 Cheers and &lt;happy coding&gt;,
 Tonya